 - Check out this guide for more ideas and tips on how your recruiters can engage candidates and create a great candidate experience.

 Clearly, engaging candidates at each stage of the candidate journey is a critical must-do when it comes to delivering a great candidate experience.
-It’s something you simply can’t afford to not do well if you want to build a thriving, sustainable, and competitive agency.
-By providing an efficient, personalised candidate experience, recruiters can improve and extend their relationship with candidates and fill positions more quickly.
-Start by building the business case in your agency, and pick just a couple areas to focus on so you can begin delivering a better experience for your candidates and better results for your clients and your agency.
+It’s something you simply can’t afford to not do well if you want to build a thriving, sustainable, and competitive firm.
+By providing an efficient, personalized candidate experience, recruiters can improve and extend their relationship with candidates and fill positions more quickly.
+Start by building the business case in your firm, and pick just a couple areas to focus on so you can begin delivering a better experience for your candidates and better results for your clients and your firm.